About

 -Dr. M Jackson, Glaciologist

-Nicolas Bakken-French is an avid environmentalist who is happiest in fresh air and motivated by the humbling beauty of mother nature in all her forms, but especially in ice.
+Nicolas Bakken-French is an avid environmentalist who is most content in the fresh air and motivated by the humbling beauty of mother nature in all her forms, but especially in ice.
 He studied Environmental Science and Policy with a focus on Glaciology at Whittier College, CA. His passions grew among the redwoods of his hometown in Northern California.
-His main focus and works are centered on glaciers and the incredible influence they have and relationships they share with people and planet.
-He currently works as a mountaineering guide in Alaska and Iceland, field researcher in Oregon, and Ski Patrol in Utah.
+His main focus and works are centered on glaciers and their incredible influence and the relationships they share with people and the planet.
+His work and education have taken him from the glaciers of Iceland to the now-dead and gone glaciers of the Trinity Alps, California.
+He currently works as the Director of Field Operations for the Oregon Glaciers Institute, a mountaineering guide in Alaska, and a ski guide/avalanche educator in the Sierra Nevada mountains of California.

 On glaciers: “Glaciers have changed my life.
 They have given me purpose, and standing in their majesty, I have found bliss and spiritual resolve.
-Glaciers are dramatically beautiful: the continuous movement of ice on rock cutting crevasses and procuring sediment, chiseling mountain faces and carving wide valleys, fertilizing the land and rivers below, giving life to all those downstream.
+Glaciers are dramatically beautiful: the continuous movement of ice on rock, chiseling mountain faces and carving wide valleys, fertilizing the land and rivers below, giving life to all those downstream.
 Glaciers are truly the greatest artists of the natural world.
 On a time scale, their movement is slow enough to miss with the naked eye but fast enough to observe profound changes when revisiting.
 And changing they are, faster every day.
 Glaciers are the thermometers of a warming planet, but they are also so much more.”

 Get in touch.
 Fill form or email: